spikegrobstein/flatironschool-deployment_lecture/lecture.md

 Then install the various Ruby packages:

-    sudo apt-get install ruby1.9.3
+    sudo apt-get install ruby1.9.3 sqlite3 libsqlite3-ruby libsqlite3-dev

+That installs Ruby and the sqlite3 libraries required to install the sqlite3 gem.

 We also need to install git (for deploying our app):

     sudo apt-get install git

-Then install our database server, PostgreSQL:

-    sudo apt-get install postgresql-9.1

-We'll set up the database in a bit.

 You may have noticed that we haven't installed a webserver for our application; you'll see why in the next section.